-I mention insomnia to my spychiatrist.
+I mention insomnia to the spychiatrist.
 Insomnia, I say.

 “Insomnia?” she queries, loquacious as ever.

 The Yes of my reply doesn’t seem to take the conversation further, so I elaborate, explaining that I have a problem with insomnia.